GSA-TTS/identity-handbook/_articles/cloudwatch-101.md

 ## Writing Queries

 The [AWS documentation for CloudWatch Insights][aws-docs] is fairly thorough.
-If anything is left unaswered after reading this guide, that documentation is likely to contain the answer.
+If anything is left unanswered after reading this guide, that documentation is likely to contain the answer.

 ### Similarity to SQL